-14. Trauma Registrar An individual who demonstrates the ability to accurately perform hospital-based coding and injury scaling and who provides trauma-related data to the trauma service.
+14. Trauma Registrar An individual who demonstrates the ability to accurately - perform hospital-based coding and injury scaling and who provides trauma-related data to the trauma service.

-15. Trauma Service A dedicated and defined service within the organizational structure of the hospital designed to coordinate trauma patient care, trauma-related training, and trauma quality management.
+- 15. Trauma Service A dedicated and defined service within the organizational structure of the hospital designed to coordinate trauma patient care, trauma-related training, and trauma quality management. - 16.
+Trauma Medical Director A physician who meets the requirements delineated in Standard II.D.1.

-16. Trauma Medical Director A physician who meets the requirements delineated in
+17. Trauma Surgeon A physician who meets the requirements delineated in Standard III.A.2 and 3.

-Standard II.D.1.

-17. Trauma Surgeon A physician who meets the requirements delineated in response services based on public and private agreements and operational procedures, in accordance with approved local trauma plans, as provided in section 395.401(2)(a)(c), Florida Statutes (1997).
+18. Trauma System A system of organized patterns of trauma readiness and response services based on public and private agreements and operational procedures, in accordance with approved local trauma plans, as provided in section 395.401(2)(a)(c), Florida Statutes (1997).